Ghoulean/GhouleanZolaBlog/zola/content/ruina-tier-list/index.md

 3. Evade dice are really nice for Swiftness contract I guess.
 I don't think this contract is impactful, positively nor negatively.
 4. Might contract is ridiculously easy to proc: Offensive Position procs Might contract in 1 turn since there's no limitation to where the Strength comes from.
 Nikolai's Commander passive also works.
 In terms of deckbuilding though, this is probably one of the most restrictive.
 You're probably running Ominbrace Duel, Mirinae without True Trigram Formation, Burning Flash, or some weird Tanya deck that looks something like this? <todo>
 5. Amplification Contract is f\*ckin' awful, I'm sorry to say.
 Aim to build around *not* activating Amp Contract by excluding all of a certain cost from your deck.
 I like to exclude 2-costs since I can just run a standard Singleton deck.
 Ominbrace also works.
 Amp will stick around and continue clogging hand though, which is annoying but not too terrible.

-The weakest part of a Pluto team is Pluto himself, and his presence alone warps deckbuilding around his contracts.
-It's hard to judge him as a result.

 #### Argalia